 Ross's most recent work is Theological Ethics: The Church's Integrity in Contemporary Context (Grand Rapids: Zondervan Acad., 2021).
 Other published works include Total Atonement: Trinitarian Participation in the Reconciliation of Humanity and Creation (Fortress Academic/Lexington, 2019), Missional God, Missional Church: Hope for Re-evangelizing the West (IVP, 2012), Jonathan Edwards and the Life of God: Toward an Evangelical Theology of Participation (Fortress Press, 2015), Where Do Broken Hearts Go?
-A Theology and Psychology of Grief (Cascade, 2016).
-His next publication is Echoes of Coinherence: Trinitarian Theology and Science Together (Eugene, OR.: Cascade, in press), and is expected to be released in September 2017.
-He currently serves as the Sangwoo Youtong Chee Associate Professor of Theology and Pastoral Theology, at Regent College.
+A Theology and Psychology of Grief (Cascade, 2016), and Echoes of Coinherence: Trinitarian Theology and Science Together (Eugene, OR.: Cascade, 2017).
+He currently serves as the Sangwoo Youtong Chee Professor of Theology at Regent College.

 Areas of expertise